Can enough of us trigger a course change to prevent ‘ecological collapse’?

 - https://earth4all.life/global-survey-2024/ <Accessed December 2, 2025> ↩︎

-- I envisage the CR Renew humanity’s wisdom and C5 Redesign betterment systems collaborations quickly convening indigenous leaders, policy advisers, researchers, sustainability experts, and others to efficiently synthesise existing knowledge, wisdom, and designs. ↩︎
+- I envisage the (CR) Renew humanity’s wisdom and (C5) Streamline system transformation Collaborations quickly convening experts (in indigenous knowledge, systems, sustainability, regeneration, ecology, economics, politics, governance, and so on), futurists, community leaders, and others to efficiently synthesise existing knowledge, wisdom, and designs. ↩︎